-In total, there are 315 commercial premises in the town, of which 256 are in active use.
-The town centre is home to a healthy mix of uses most notably in 'Wholesale and Retail Trade' (33.2%), but also in 'Other service activities' (23%), 'Accommodation and Food Service Activities' (10.5%), 'Human health and social work activities' (7.8%), and 'Professional, scientific and technical activities' (7.4%) uses.
+In total, there are 315 commercial premises in the than the national average. town, of which 256 are in active use.
+The town centre is home to a healthy mix of uses most Retail and wholesale sector (G) is the second notably in 'Wholesale and Retail Trade' (33.2%), largest sector in Roscrea town centre accounting but also in 'Other service activities' (23%), for 33.2% of the commercial activities mix, 'Accommodation and Food Service Activities' compared with 22.2% nationally.
+This suggests (10.5%), 'Human health and social work activities' a comparatively healthy retail base concentrated (7.8%), and 'Professional, scientific and technical within the centre which is a positive indicator for activities' (7.4%) uses. growth and expansion prospects.